EasyPNR/slate-easypnr-api-v4/source/index.html.md

 At the `BODY` of the `POST` submit your encoded PNR.

+### HTTP Response

+The response is the decoded PNR.

 <!-- aside class="success">
 Remember — a happy kitten is an authenticated kitten!
 </aside-->